krasvachev/AMC-bachelor-thesis/README.md

 # AMC-bachelor-thesis
 Automatic Modulation Clasification (AMC) task is to find the type of modulation in the received signal.
-Here is implemented CNN whick classified the modulations with high accuracy.
+Here is implemented CNN which classified the modulations with high accuracy.